fbpx

 You can use a cleaner made for D.E. filters, or you can backwash the same way you’d backwash a sand filter.

 Your pool plumbing is not built to withstand excess pressure, so purging the lines of water is a delicate process.
-Because it involves blasting air through the plumbing, you could inadvertently do serious damage.
+Because it involves blasting air through the plumbing, you could inadvertently do severe damage.
 Blow out the lines only if you’re confident you know what you’re doing.

 1. Remove all the return fittings and skimmer baskets.